 To reheat, microwave until warm.
 Alternatively, reheat slowly in a double boiler until warm.

 Pasta pairs well with so many things.
-If serving as a main dish, serve with a green salad, roasted vegetables, and/or garlic bread.
+If serving as a main dish, serve with a green house salad, green beans with pancetta, and garlic bread.
 If serving tortellini as a side dish, pair it with beef, pork, or chicken.

 Spinach Alfredo Tortellini